Myatty/Myatty/README.md

 # 💫 About Me:
 Hello!
 My name is Myint Myat Pyae Sone and I'm a passionate software engineering student and tech enthusiast from Myanmar.
 My journey in the tech world is shaped by my love for continuous learning and problem-solving.
-Despite the challenges of living in a third-world country under military rule, I've pursued my passion for technology and personal growth.<br><br>My DevOps Journey<br>I'm currently diving deep into the world of DevOps, with a focus on Linux, which I'm studying through the 'Introduction to Linux' course offered by the Linux Foundation.
+Despite the challenges of living in a third-world country under military rule, I've pursued my passion for technology and personal growth.<br><br>DevOps Journey<br>I'm currently diving deep into the world of DevOps, with a focus on Linux, which I'm studying through the 'Introduction to Linux' course offered by the Linux Foundation.
 I find some concepts challenging but am committed to mastering them.
-<br><br>Java Developer<br>I have a solid foundation in Java, including Java EE, and I'm now expanding my skills by learning Java Spring and Spring Boot.
+<br><br>FullStack Journey <br>I have a solid foundation in Java, including Java EE, and I'm now expanding my skills by learning Java Spring and Spring Boot.
 I use my 'java-spring-101' GitHub repository to document my lessons and projects, focusing on growing as a student in the field.<br><br>Projects and Interests<br>
 One of my notable projects is a Java EE banking system, which was recently selected for a project showcase.And I've been working on FullStack development using MERN stack. <br><br>I'm always eager to explore new technologies and contribute to open-source projects.
 My interests extend beyond programming to include English language learning, which I see as crucial for global communication